timothy-baeckelant/LowerBoundsNCvx/README.md

 This repository contains Python code accompanying the paper:

-**Computing Lower Bounds on the Nonnegative Rank via Exact Non-Convex Optimization**
+**Computing Lower Bounds on the Nonnegative Rank via Non-Convex Optimization Solvers**
 Timothy Baeckelant, Arnaud Vandaele, Nicolas Gillis, 2026.

 The code implements four bounds considered in the paper: